Ethical Review of Research

-The AISSR has developed a procedure for the ethical review of research plans.
-Beware: the idea is not for you to flag up rules that you promise to observe and neither for you to present us with forms.
-Instead of adding to formalities, we seek to foster reflection and care.
-We expect requests for ethics permission to articulate and address the real, true and sometimes irreducible problems that you face.
-In order to support that way of working, we do not provide a checklist for you to check, but questions that we challenge you to think about.
-Please, work with these questions in an open and explorative way.
-The aim is for you to devote time and effort to thinking through and making explicit how your research plans will lead to good research, not only in a methodological sense but also in another sense, call it social, ethical, aesthetic or something else.
+The AISSR has developed a procedure for the ethical review of research plans, seeking to foster reflection and care.
+We expect requests for ethics permission to articulate and address the real, true and sometimes irreducible problems that researchers face.
+In order to support that way of working, we do not provide a checklist to check, but questions that challenge the researcher to think about.
+The aim is for researchers to devote time and effort to thinking through and making explicit how research plans will lead to good research, not only in a methodological but also in a, social, ethical or aesthetic sense.

 - Go to the online ethics portal: